 Wonder Girl appeared in the Lynda Carter Wonder Woman TV series and was played by Debra Winger; prior to Lynda Carter’s successful portrayal of Wonder Woman, Cathy Lee Crosby starred in a loose adaptation of the character which is why her costume appears to different from the classic look.

-Pages 6-7 – Panels 10-11 Alex picks up Earths 154 and 462, hoping to use them to create a perfect world.
+Pages 6 and 7 – Panels 10 and 11: Alex picks up Earths 154 and 462, hoping to use them to create a perfect world.
 At the bottom of Panel 11, left to right, are GL Alan Scott, Shift, Starman, Starfire, Supergirl, Adam Strange, GL Kilowog, Captain Comet and Firestorm.

-Pages 6-7 – Panels 12-21 The small head shots are Starfire, Firestorm, Ion (formerly GL Kyle Rayner – he was transformed in the Rann-Thanagar War Special), Adam Strange, Shift, Red Tornado, Supergirl, GL Alan Scott, Starman and Captain Comet.
+Pages 6 and 7 – Panels 12 to 21: The small head shots are Starfire, Firestorm, Ion (formerly GL Kyle Rayner – he was transformed in the RANN-THANAGAR WAR SPECIAL), Adam Strange, Shift, Red Tornado, Supergirl, GL Alan Scott, Starman and Captain Comet.
 Behind the middle ones can be seen GL Kilowog.

-Pages 6-7 – Panels 22-23 Alex smashes together the two Earths into one.
+Pages 6 and 7 – Panels 22 and 23: Alex smashes together the two Earths into one.

 Others have suggested that the newly combined Earth resembles that put forward in the Twilight of The Superheroes proposal, also by Alan Moore, though that outline never mentions either Incas or Mayans.
 As an aside, the Twilight proposal is well worth reading – do a search on the net and track down a copy.

-Page 8 – Panels 7-8 Finding the world he has created not to his liking, Alex destroys it almost without a thought.
+Page 8 – Panels 7 and 8: Finding the world he has created not to his liking, Alex destroys it almost without a thought.

-Page 9 – Panel 1 Whenever there’s a Crisis, the magical go-to place appears to be Stonehenge; it’s been used several times as a meeting place for the DCU’s mystics to get together and this Crisis appears to be no different.
-As before, the characters are numbered and are as follows:
+Page 9 – Panel 1: Whenever there’s a Crisis, the magical go-to place appears to be Stonehenge; it’s been used several times as a meeting place for the DCU’s mystics to get together and this Crisis appears to be no different.
+As before, the characters are numbered in the image on the right and are as follows: